Concepts & data model

 - Include

-- Are linked to the traces they generate and prompts they use
+- Link to the traces they generate and the prompts they use.

-- Are linked to evaluation runs to track their quality
+- Link to evaluation runs to track their quality.

-- Track application parameters (e.g., LLM temperature, etc)
+- Track application parameters such as LLM temperature.

-- Act as a metadata hub, linking a conceptual application version to its specific external code (e.g., a pointer to the Git commit)
+Logged models can act as a metadata hub, linking a conceptual application version to its specific external code (for example, a pointer to the Git commit).
+You can also use a logged model to package your application's code and configuration as a fully deployable artifact.

 Learn more about version tracking, see how to track application versions, or learn about linking traces to versions.

-These are the key processes that evaluate the quality of traces, attach assessments to the trace containing the evaluation's results.
+These are the key processes that evaluate the quality of traces, attaching assessments to the trace containing the evaluation's results.

 Scorers

-- Return 1+ feedback entities with the results of that evaluation
+- Return feedback entities with the results of that evaluation.

-Importantly, the same scorer can be used for evaluation in development AND production.
+The same scorer can be used for evaluation in development and production.

 Evaluation in development

-- Running each scorer on the resulting traces to assess quality, producing feedbacks
+- Running each scorer on the resulting traces to assess quality, producing feedback.

 The evaluation harness is used to iteratively evaluate potential improvements to your application, helping you: